KelliePetersen/sql-basics/README.md

 **JOIN:** `SELECT * FROM table_name JOIN other_table_name ON table_name.column_name = other_table_name.column_name;`

 Combining multiple tables is called joining tables.
 The JOIN command combines the two specified tables.
 The ON command gives duplicate columns shared between each table the same name, to avoid ambiguity.
 JOIN can be made more specific by using table_name.column_name (e.g. person.age) for SELECT, instead of just using table_name or \*.
 Other Commands included, such as WHERE, will have to use table_name.column_name format.
-If the two tables have different information in the shared column_name, those rows won’t merge.
+If the two tables have different information in the shared column_name, those rows won't merge.

 **SIMPLE JOIN:** `SELECT * FROM table, other_table WHERE table.column = other_table.column;`
 A simplified version of the above JOIN command.

 **LEFT JOIN:** `SELECT * FROM table LEFT JOIN other_table ON table.column = other_table.column`
 This allows us to keep the unmatched rows of two combined tables.
-The first table’s data is kept.
+The first table's data is kept.

 **CROSS JOIN:** `SELECT table.column, other_table.column FROM table CROSS JOIN other_table;`
 This combines all rows of one table with all rows of another table.
 It does not require ON command.